Female “Firsts” in the Air Force

 Women are eligible to fly as aircrew on all aircraft or control aircraft in the Air Force.

-As at May 2018, there are 257 female aircrew and aircraft controllers in the Air Force, with another 121 undergoing training.
+As at February 2019, there were 250 female Officer Aviation and Airmen aircrew in the Air Force, with another 143 undergoing training.
 This includes Officer Aviation jobs such as:

 It also includes Airmen Aircrew jobs such as: